Klemens von Metternich: Paris and Italy

 From 1815 onward, statesmen in Europe focused on averting the threat of social revolution because Napoleon had been defeated.
 Metternich published reform proposals.
 He envisaged the preservation of the existing social hierarchy and to this end the continuous authority of legitimate sovereigns as well as the rule of law.
 Metternich rose to become the foremost conservative statesman in Europe, his scrutiny lasted until 1848.
 The Habsburg rulers of the Austrian Empire bet that the idea of nationality would avert the doom.

 Metternich was back with coalition allies in Paris, once more discussing peace terms.
 After 133 days of negotiations, longer than the Hundred Days turmoil itself, the second Treaty of Paris was concluded on 20 November.
-Metternich was of the opinion, that France should not be dismembered.
-He was therefore happy with the result.
+Metternich, of the opinion that France should not be dismembered, was happy with the result.
 France lost only a little land along its eastern borders, seven hundred million French francs, and the artworks it had plundered.
 It also accepted an army of occupation, numbering 150,000.
 In the meantime a separate treaty, proposed by Alexander and redrafted by Metternich, had been signed on 26 September.
 This created a new Holy Alliance centered on Russia, Prussia and Austria; it was a document Metternich neither pushed for nor wanted, given its vaguely liberal sentiments.

 Representatives from most of the European states eventually signed, with the exception of the Papal States (the Pope), the United Kingdom, and the Ottoman Empire.
 Shortly afterwards, a separate treaty reaffirmed the Quadruple Alliance and established through its sixth article the Congress System of regular diplomatic meetings.
 With Europe at peace, the Austrian flag now flew over 50 percent more land than when Metternich had become Foreign Minister.

 Metternich now returned to the question of Italy, making his first visit to the country in early December 1815.
 After visiting Venice, his family joined him in Milan on 18 December.
 For once it was Metternich playing the liberal, vainly urging Francis to give the region some autonomy.
 Metternich spent four months in Italy, endlessly busy and suffering chronic inflammation of the eyelids.
 He tried to control Austrian foreign policy from Milan and when there was a serious disagreement between the Empire and the Kingdom of Bavaria, was heavily criticised for his absence.
 His enemies could not capitalise on this, however.
 Stadion was occupied by his work as finance minister and the Empress Maria Ludovika of Austria-Este, a fierce critic of Metternich's policies, died in April.